claudiagreen/CV/README.md

 * Title: _How do the levels of sexualisation differ in advertising aimed at men and women?_

 ## Experience

+__Product Developer, ANDigital (_Sept 2016 - present_)__
+* Working as part of a multi-skilled mixed client/ANDigital team delivering new products and features for multichannel businesses.
+* Working as part of client product delivery team across activities such as analysis, design, coding, testing, delivery management etc.
+* Building a solid grounding across all aspects of digital delivery.
+* Experience in building digital products utilising agile methodologies, & implementing best practices and continuous delivery, adopting mostly Scrum and sometimes Kanban and XP techniques.

 __Digital Media Intern, Loughborough University (_Jul 2015 - Jan 2016_ )__
 * Assisted in the creation & delivery of digital content through the University’s social media channels and other digital platforms.